 Founded in 2010, Poetry Space Limited is a company that is dedicated to promote and nurture creative expression without fear, judgement or prejudice.
 We believe in organic, sustainable creative growth, bearing in mind quality, collaboration and care in all our products and services.

-Poetry Space Annual Competition – This will open on November 30th 2016 and have a June 30th 2017 deadline
+Poetry Space Annual Competition – This is currently open for entries and has a June 30th 2017 deadline.

 Submission guidelines: Photo and Poem Challenge: This is now closed for entries.
 Look out for updates on funding progress.